 What is a Cruciate Ligament?

-The cruciate ligament is part of the knee joint.
+The cruciate ligament in dogs serves the same purpose as the ACL in humans and is part of the knee joint.
 Its job is to stop the thigh bone (femur) from sliding off the back of the shin bone (tibia) when the dog takes a step.
 This is done through a simple but clever arrangement with two cruciate (or ‘cross’) ligaments forming an ‘X’ within the knee joint, to allow hinge movements but not sliding.

 What’s so Serious about Cruciate Ligament Rupture?